Upcoming Meetings and Important Public Surveys

 The North 2nd Street Bridge project aims to widen the existing box culvert bridge crossing the Hillsborough Ditch in order to provide safe and reliable travel for vehicles and pedestrians commuting to and from Roosevelt High School.
 The North 2nd Bridge Project aims to address an unsafe squeeze point for both vehicles and pedestrian as well as to straighten the overall roadway alignment.
 Design and Construction is anticipated to be completed by the end of 2021 with construction occurring after irrigation season.

-- Lake Park Playground Project
+- Playground Projects

 - Low Point Water Plan Expansion

 The goal of the Low Point Wastewater Treatment Plant Expansion project is to expand the current treatment facility through equipment and operational upgrades to better serve residents.
 The expansion will increase treatment from 0.5 MGD to 1.5 MGD tripling the plants current capacity.

 June 2021 Update - Town Staff and the Contractor for design are nearing the final design stages for this project.
 Start of construction, weather permitting, will be in Fall 2021.

 April 2021 Update - In April, the RFP for the Low Point Expansion Equipment was awarded to Huber Technology Inc, Hydro International, Suez WTS Systems USA Inc, Aerzen USA, Trojan UV, Fournier Inc. These vendors will be working with the Design Consultant, Aqua Engineering, on the expansion project.
 Specific cost information can be found in the April 5, 2021 Town Council Meeting Packet.
 The Town is in the process of evaluating Construction Contractors to perform the expansion.

 - Central Wastewater Treatment Plant